fgomecs/music-button-pi/README.md

 ---

 ### Current Status
+- The project now uses a locally stored `song.mp3` instead of streaming, triggered by the button press via GPIO 18.
-- The project is fully functional: pressing the button plays the YouTube song through the headphone jack, and it starts automatically on boot.
+- It autostarts on boot, plays through the headphone jack, and is fully functional for your son to use.
-- This summary reflects everything you’ve done up to now, as shared.
+- This update reflects downloading the song and modifying `play_song.py` as you mentioned.

-Let me know if you want to adjust this—add more details, trim it, or move into optimizing it further (like removing the desktop environment, as you asked earlier).
-What’s next for your project?
+Does this match what you’ve done?
+If I got the timing or details of the download step wrong, let me know, and I’ll adjust it.
+Also, since you asked about removing the desktop overhead earlier, do you want to revisit that optimization now that the core project is working?